Table of contents

+Table of contents

     Epilepsy, sometimes referred to as cerebral seizure disorder or cerebral spasm disorder, refers to a brain disorder with at least one spontaneously occurring epileptic seizure.
 There is currently no existing identifiable cause (such as an acute inflammation of the brain, a stroke, or brain injury/head injury) or trigger (such as withdrawal of alcohol in the case of existing alcohol dependency or massive sleep deprivation).

     Epilepsy is a chronic disorder that can be diagnosed when unprovoked seizures occur at a recognizably high risk of recurrence.
-The disorder is characterized by unpredictable seizures and can cause other health problems.
-It is also known as a spectrum condition with a wide range of seizure types and control varying from person-to-person.
+The condition is characterized by unpredictable seizures and can cause other health problems.
+It is also known as a spectrum condition with a wide range of seizure types and control varying from person to person.

     Biologically, an epileptic seizure is a consequence of sudden, synchronous electrical discharges of nerve cells (neuron groups) in the brain, which lead to stereotypical involuntary movement or mental health disorders.
 The exact activity in the brain can be unique.
 The location of the event, how it spreads, how much of the brain is affected, and how long it lasts all have profound effects.

     Is Epilepsy Genetic?

     Some types of epilepsy tend to run in families.
-To answer the question, “Is epilepsy hereditary?” not all epilepsies due to a genetic cause are inherited epilepsy.
+To answer the question, “Is epilepsy hereditary?” not all epilepsies due to a genetic cause are inherited.
 Other types may be due to genetic changes that were inherited or happened for the first time in an individual.
-In such instances, there may not have been any family history of epilepsy.
+In the latter instance, there may not have been any family history.

     Is epilepsy inherited?
 Not all genetic epilepsy cases are inherited.
-If a person has a close family member with epilepsy, the risk of them developing the disorder by the age of 40 is less than 1 in 20 although there is an increased risk of epilepsy if the first-degree relative has a generalized epilepsy rather than focal epilepsy.
+If a person has a close family member with the disease, the risk of them developing the disorder by the age of 40 is less than 1 in 20.
+However, there is an increased risk of epilepsy if the first-degree relative has a generalized epilepsy form rather than focal.

     The first few epilepsy-related genes were identified in the late 1990s.
 Advances in DNA sequencing now have identified hundreds of genes that play a role in epilepsy.